vikrant82/elnet_dashboard/README.md

 - **Daily Summary:** A summary of your daily power usage, sent at 11:59 PM every day.
 - **Low-Balance Alert:** An alert when your meter balance falls below the configured threshold.
 - **DG Alert:** An alert when the power source switches to the DG, and another alert when it switches back.
+- **Meter Recharge Alert:** An alert when your meter is recharged with the amount added and new balance.

+The dashboard now also displays:
+- **Power Source Indicator:** A real-time indicator in the "Current Status" card shows whether you are on EB or DG power and for how long.
+- **Recent Recharges:** Shows the last 5 meter recharges with dates and amounts.
+- **Enhanced DG Detection:** More accurate detection of DG power changes that ignores stale server data.
+- **Meter Recharge Tracking:** Automatic tracking of all meter recharges in the database.

 ## API